 However, most privacy heads prefer having DRM turned off completely, even though it is not much harm in running it.
 You can do this by going through any of these three steps:

-1. Go to Menu of the Firefox Desktop, form their open Settings> General> Digital Rights Management Content.
+Digital Rights Management Content.
 From here, uncheck Play Digital Rights Management Content.
-This will wipe off all HTML5 DRM code form the Hard Drive.
+This will wipe off all HTML5 DRM code form the Hard Drive. - Go to

-2. Go to Menu> add-ons> plugins and make sure that the Shockwave Flash is set to Never Activate.
+plugins and make sure that the Shockwave Flash is set to Never Activate. - (a).
+Type

 Although this process might not remove all the DRM from Firefox, this still is something.